IK-AVI/doctest/bli-guides/bli-quick-setup-guide.md

 Some of the main features of the _BeoLiving Intelligence_ controller are:

-+ Control _Bang & Olufsen_ (Networklink type) products through your smart device.
++ Control _Bang & Olufsen_ (NetworkLink type) products through your smart device.
-+ Control products from some of the most popular Home Automation brands through your smart device (PRO).
++ Control products from some of the most popular Home Automation brands through your smart device (_PRO_).
 + Control of the products from outside your house.
 + Voice control of the products using Alexa or Google Home.
 + Creation of routines that automates the control of several products.

 and more...

 The following guide provides a quick set-up guide and illustrates basic usage examples.